Trusting the Sovereignty of God

 In fact, there's a wonderful story in the gospels about some people who linked hands together to get a man to Jesus.
 Fern, I've heard you tell this story, tell it to us now.
 I don't get tired of hearing it, because I think it's such a great example for moms.

 Fern: I love this story because it speaks of intercessors.
-There is a man in Mark 2, a paralytic who could not walk, diseased, and he had four friends.
+There is a man in Mark 2, a paralytic who could not walk, sick, and he had four friends.
 These four friends wanted to take their sick friend to Jesus.

 In the hearts of these four men, there was this knowing that if they could take their friend to Jesus, Jesus could touch him and Jesus could heal him, and Jesus could deliver him and make him whole.
-So they didn’t just sit around thinking about it; they did something.
-They went to the man and brought a mat, and if you visualize a mat with me, they placed carefully this friend on the mat.
+So they didn't just sit around thinking about it; they did something.
+They went to the man and brought a mat, and if you visualized a mat with me, they carefully placed this friend on the mat.
 They each picked up a corner of the mat, and the friend was easily lifted up.

-Now let’s say there was one friend that said, “Boy, I’ve got to get my friend to Jesus.
+Now let's say there was one friend that said, “Boy, I've got to get my friend to Jesus.
 Jesus can touch him.
-He’ll deliver and make him whole,” and he brings the mat, and he puts his friend on the mat—can you visualize it?
-He’s pulling and pulling.
-He’s heavy, heavy, heavy.
+He'll deliver and make him whole,” and he brings the mat, and he puts his friend on the mat—can you visualize it?
+He's pulling and pulling.
+It's heavy, heavy, heavy.
 The idea of being alone.
 Yes, it mattered; he made some inches; he made some feet, but how the burden was lighter when each took a corner of the mat and lifted that man and took him to Jesus.

 The other thing I love about these men is that when they got to where Jesus was, and they saw that they couldn't get their friend through to Jesus because of the crowd, they didn't say, “Oh my goodness, this is too much of an effort.
 There's too many people.
 I guess we need to go home.
 Maybe we’ll try another time.”